Use this file to discover all available pages before exploring further.

 You can start outreach in two ways:

 Use a template.
 Ten pre-built campaign templates target specific industry verticals with complete AI strategies.
-See campaign templates for the full list.
+Click Use Template in the campaigns list to clone a template into a new campaign instantly — no AI planning step required.
+See campaign templates for the full list and workflow.

 Create from scratch.
 Define your own ICP, messaging strategy, and safety limits via the API.